akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The sun had dropped behind the trees; the light was fading, the shadows lengthening.

-Godfrey did not move.
-He stood where he was, his horse shifting beside him, waiting.

 At long last, her voice cracked.
 “My father, he’s not well.
 He’s old.
 He sits by the fire and watches me run the manor because he cannot.
+After my mother died, I'm all he has.
 And if I marry—if I leave—” She stopped, her face screwing up.
 “Who will look after him?”

-The question hung in the air between them.
+The question hung like thick ink in the air.
 She had not meant to ask it.
-She had not meant to show him this—this raw, ugly fear that had been gnawing at her since the cart woman first spoke of the vow.

-She pressed her lips together, willing herself to be still, to be calm.
-But her hands were shaking.
-She could feel the tremors running up her arms, into her chest.
-She tried to breathe, but the breath came out ragged.
+Yet it sat there like a rat gnawing away at her, exposing the raw ugly fear that had grown hidden inside her for years, now ready to burst.

+*I must keep calm.
+I must not let this out.
+This will hurt Father.
+Wait!*

+Her lips pressed firmly shut.
+She willed herself to be still.
+But when she saw Godfrey waiting there, her hands shook, her arms trembled.

-Not here.
-Not now.
-Not in front of him.
+*Not in front of him.*

-She turned away, her back to him, her shoulders tight.
-She would not cry.
-She would not.

-The tears came anyway.
+She turned away.
+Her chest shuddered and a cry welled up from deep inside her being, undignified, big ugly tears that had no business stinging her cheeks, dropping hotly onto her tunic as the world caved in as the tempest hit her.

-Not the quiet, dignified tears she had shed when the king laughed at her goose.
-These were ugly tears, the kind that came from deep in the chest, the kind that had no place on a public road with a prince watching.
-She pressed her hand to her mouth, but it was too late.
-The sobs came anyway—for her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent.
+For her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent; every sob a hammer-blow against her ribs, dropping her to her knees, falling into deep misery.

-Behind her, she heard him move.
-She expected him to speak, to offer comfort, to say something princely and meaningless.
-Instead, she heard nothing.
-When she looked up, wiping her face with her sleeve, she saw that he had taken a step back—not away from her, but giving her space, the way you would give space to a wounded animal.

 ---

-REVIEWING

-She turned away, pressing her hand to her mouth, but it was too late.
-The sobs came anyway—for her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent.
+She did not know how long she knelt there.
+The ground was cold through her skirt, the basket tipped on its side beside her, Goosie’s worried honks a distant sound.

+At length, the grief expelled itself, leaving a hollow stillness inside her.
+The sudden chill of the evening air hit her skin with the force of cold water.

-Behind her, she heard him move.
-She expected him to speak, to offer comfort, to say something princely and meaningless.
-Instead, she heard nothing.
-When she looked up, wiping her face with her sleeve, she saw that he had taken a step back—not away from her, but giving her space, the way you would give space to a wounded animal.
+She looked around, unable to speak, and saw him standing a little way off, tending to his horse, giving her the space she needed, as you would a wounded animal.

 He was not looking at her.
 He was looking at the ground, at the trees, at anything but her tears.
 His hands were at his sides, not reaching out, not offering what he could not give.

-“Your father,” he said finally, his voice low, “will be cared for.
-My father promised provisions—a larder, enough to see him through the winter.
-He will visit himself, to hear the old tales.
-And if you wish, I will see to it that someone is there.
-A reeve.
-A servant.
-Anyone you choose.”
+---

+When she rose, unsteadily, he looked up.
+She saw him hesitate—the same uncertainty she had seen in the hall, the same careful waiting.
+Then he walked toward her, stopping a few feet away.

+He did not speak at once.
+Instead, he looked at her—not at her tears, not at the hot mess she had become, but *at her*.
+As if he was trying to see past the raw edges to what lay underneath, her real self.

+She wiped her face with the back of her hand, but the gesture was useless.
+Her eyes were swollen, her nose running, her whole face a ruin.

+“You must think me a fool,” she said.

+“No.” His voice was quiet.

+“I have spent my life watching people,” he said.
+“Watching them scheme and flatter and pretend.”

+His words came out naïvely, but true.
+“I think you love your father.”

+They were simple and kind words, but they broke open something deep inside her.
+She stared at him, waiting for the usual polite dismissal, the courtier’s shrug.
+It did not come.

+She did not know what to say to that.
+She wrapped her arms around herself, suddenly cold.

+He looked toward the lane, then back at her.
+“I cannot promise you that I know how to be a husband.
+I do not.
+I have watched my father’s court, but I have never had a home.”
+His voice was steady, but she could hear something beneath it—something that sounded like fear.
+“But I can promise you this: I will not take you from your father.
+I will not take Stanwey.
+If you will have me, I will come to you.
+I will learn your ways.
+I will be there when you need me, and I will stand aside when you do not.”

-She stared at him.
+She stared.
 He was not promising her a palace or a crown.
 He was promising her what she had asked for without knowing she was asking.
+She felt her cheeks grow hot.

-“You would do that?” she said, her voice raw.
+“Earlier,” she asked, her voice raw.
+“Why did you say you were grateful?

-“I would.”
-He met her eyes then, and she saw that he meant it.
-“I am not my father.
-I cannot give you kingdoms or armies.
-But I can give you that.
-Your father will not be left alone.”

-She wiped her face again, more slowly this time.
-The tears had stopped, leaving her tired and hollow and strangely light.

-“You said you were grateful,” she said.
-“Before.
 That I looked at you like a person.”

-He nodded.

-“Why?”

 He was quiet for a long moment.

 “Because no one does.
 Not my father’s clerks, who count me like silver.
 Not my half-sisters, who see me as a rival for scraps.
 Not the court, which watches to see if I will rise or fall.”
 He looked at her.
 “You did not know who I was.
 You looked at me anyway.
-That is more than I have had in years.”
+That is more than I have seen in years.”

 She thought about that—about being seen, about being counted.
 She thought about Sir Guy, who had looked at Stanwey and seen only timber and wool.
 She thought about the cart woman, who had looked at her and seen a story to tell.